Little Rock Chapter 7 Bankruptcy Attorneys

 Many people never consider Chapter 7 because they’ve heard 2 myths (1) that it forces you to sell off all of your assets to pay your creditors, and (2) that they make too much money to qualify.
 DON’T BE FOOLED!
 In actuality, the laws protect your assets, up to a certain amount.
 Many people who receive the relief found in filing Chapter 7 bankruptcy will find that all of their assets are protected in full.
 People filing Chapter 7 end up keeping everything they own.
 This is something you need to discuss with an experienced Little Rock, AR bankruptcy attorney.
 You may be pleasantly surprised to learn that it is usually possible to eliminate all of your unsecured debt while keeping your property.
 And, so long as you are current on your mortgage and car loans, you can keep and continue to pay for those assets.
 Of course, every situation is different, so you should speak with an experienced chapter 7 bankruptcy attorney in Little Rock who can help you determine how the law will work to protect you, your family and your property.

 With regard to the other myth, you “make too much money to qualify” for Chapter 7, well, it’s your lucky day!
 You have found the attorney who knows exactly how the bankruptcy laws work with regard to the income requirements and how to make those laws work in your favor.
 Many individuals who felt like they did not qualify for Chapter 7 have been pleasantly surprised to learn that they do qualify and the debt stress they’ve been experiencing quickly disappears.
-It is all about finding an experienced and knowledgeable attorney who will work directly with you to make this determination.
+Finding the right lawyer to work with you is key to making the best determination.
+Look to an experienced and knowledgeable attorney for help.

 Everyone who files a bankruptcy case, whether it is a Chapter 7 or chapter 13 bankruptcy, is required to list all of their assets, which is any interest they have in real and personal property.
 But do not fear!
 The bankruptcy laws protect your assets from creditors.
 There is a limit on the amount protected, but most folks fall well below that limit.
 This means that the individual can wipe away debt, which in bankruptcy is called discharging debt, and keep their property.
 You might have property that is collateral for a loan, like a mortgage on your house or a car loan.
 Again, no worries!
 In most cases, you can keep and continue to pay for those items.